Cezar98/Login-anomaly-detection/README.md

 The parameters and metadata of the model are saved in the models.json file.
+There is also included metrics about split data in case anyone wishes to do a train-test split.

 Works on Python 3.10